 In the discussion with the university the auditors got the impression that, mainly because of lack of resources, little basic research is executed and only few teachers are involved in research and publishing.
 This seems partly due to the high teaching load of the professors which gives very little time for research.
 Also the teaching staff has nor stipulated opportunity to research sabbaticals.
 The peers understood that attending relevant conferences in the fields of research is hardly financially supported by the university or the national budget, so that in particular young researches have problems to attend internationally relevant conferences.
 In the fields of information security some of the teachers involved received their PhD in steganography and show still research activities referring to this field.
 Differently is the case of Software Engineering, in which none of the teacher seems to have an individual research focus.
 Research activities conducted in the degree programmes are offered and ordered by the industry and this is more development oriented.
 Except for one joint research activity with the University of Zurich no research grant seems to exist that would finance basic research activities.
-Constraint of the manner Conclusion of the peers: For the award of the ASIIN seal Criterion 5.1 Staff involved The peers regarded the requirements of the criterion as partly fulfilled.
-Regarding the Bachelor's degree programmes they would recommend intensifying the scientific and research possibilities and activities of the faculty members with view to international competitiveness.
-For the award of the ANQA seal Criterion 2.1 teaching staff qualifications Criterion 5 d research and teaching The peers found the teaching staff qualification criterion to be met.
+Altogether the peers doubted whether the research activities and possibilities of the teaching staff are such as to ensure that the educational level sought for the Master's is attained.
+The auditors see lack of research and development (especially in the field of Software Engineering) on the one hand and on the other hand they do not see an integration of research related questioning, methodology and problem solving into the modules of the degree programmes under question.